+Irish Tax Institute

-Fees
+Fees A se 1

 The fee for the Diploma in Tax covers:

-- All relevant course materials
+All relevant course materials

-- Access to TaxFind
+Access to TaxFind

-- All online lectures and access to live lectures
+All online lectures and access to li ve lectures

-- Assessment fees
+Assessment fees

-Course fee €2,100
+Course fee €2,400

 Payment options

 Students can pay their fees by credit card, cheque, bank draft, cash or in instalments by direct debit over the duration of the course.
 The direct debit mandate is available to download from the website and terms & conditions apply.
 Students who wish to avail of an instalment payment plan must make an initial payment of 50% of the total fees.
 The balance is then spread in monthly payments over the duration of the course.
 There is a €50 fee for each monthly direct debit that fails.
 Failed payments may also result in online access to courses being suspended.
 Students with any outstanding fees will not be permitted to submit their final assignment.